-This private tour is fully customizable to your pace and interests.
-Enjoy door-to-door transport in a clean, comfortable car and a friendly, personal experience.
+This private tour is fully customizable according to your interests and pace.
+Enjoy door-to-door transportation in a clean and comfortable vehicle, along with a friendly and personalized experience.

 We will pick u up from your accomodation area